BITSS/ICPSR2016/5-GitDemo.md

 1. Make everyone you trust a collaborator.
 For small projects with trusted collaborators only.
 2. Pull requests.
 For big projects--let anyone make suggestions (called pull requests) and the owner gets to choose whether to accept.

-We'll probably only have time for #1.
+We may only have time for #1.

 1. Pair up with a neighbor.
 One of you be A and one be B for this exercise.
 2. In the settings tab for A's repository on Github.com (that A published above), add B as a collaborator.